 - cbs the default, circular binary segmentation (CBS).
 This method performed best in our benchmarking on mid-size target panels and exomes.
-Requires the R package DNAcopy. - flasso Fused Lasso, reported by some users to perform best on exomes, whole genomes, and some target panels.
-Sometimes faster than CBS, but the current implementation cannot be parallelized over multiple CPUs.
-Beyond identifying breakpoints, additionally performs significance testing to distinguish CNAs from regions of neutral copy number, so large swathes of the output may have log2 values of exactly 0.
-Requires the R package cghFLasso. - haar a pure-Python implementation of HaarSeg, a wavelet-based method.
+Requires the R package DNAcopy. - haar a pure-Python implementation of HaarSeg, a wavelet-based method.
 Very fast and performs reasonably well on small panels, but tends to over-segment large datasets. - hmm (experimental) a 3-state Hidden Markov Model suitable for most samples.
 Faster than CBS, and slower but more accurate than Haar.
-Requires the Python package hmmlearn, as do the next two methods. - hmm-tumor (experimental) a 5-state HMM suitable for finer-grained segmentation of good-quality tumor samples.
+Requires the Python package pomegranate, as do the next two methods. - hmm-tumor (experimental) a 5-state HMM suitable for finer-grained segmentation of good-quality tumor samples.
 In particular, this method can detect focal amplifications within a larger-scale, smaller-amplitude copy number gain, or focal deep deletions within a larger-scale hemizygous loss.
 Training this model takes a bit more CPU time than the simpler hmm method. - hmm-germline (experimental) a 3-state HMM with fixed amplitude for the loss, neutral, and gain states corresponding to absolute copy numbers of 1, 2, and 3.
 Suitable for germline samples and single-cell sequencing of samples with mostly-diploid genomes that are not overly an euploid. - none simply calculate the weighted mean log2 value of each chromosome arm.
 Useful for testing or debugging, or as a baseline for benchmarking other methods.

-The first two methods use R internally, and to use them you will need to have R and the R package dependencies installed (i.e. DNAcopy, cghFLasso).
+The first method cbs uses R internally, and to use it you will need to have R and the R package dependencies installed (i.e. DNAcopy).
 If you installed CNVkit with conda as recommended, these should have been installed for you automatically.
 If you installed the R packages in a nonstandard or non-default location, you can specify the location of the right Rscript executable you want to use with --rscript-path.

 The HMM methods hmm, hmm-tumor and hmm-germline were introduced provisionally in CNVkit v.0.9.2, and may change in future releases.
-They depend on the Python package hmmlearn, which is not installed by default.
-You can install the latest hmmlearn (ideally within a conda or virtualenv environment) after installing the rest of CNVkit with the command:
+They depend on the Python package pomegranate, which is available through both conda and pip.